New Parent Orientation

 Instagram: instagram.com/VirginiaChanceSchool School News and visual insights into daily VCS happenings.

 Special Packets: Time-sensitive material sent home with your child requiring your prompt attention.

 SMS Text for School Closings or Announcements: Your phone numbers from the Back to School Forms are added to the texting system so you will be notified when school closes, in an emergency, etc.

-Carpool Signs: Located at the top and bottom of the hill, the signs contain pertinent dates and reminders
+Carpool Signs: Located at the top, bottom of the hill and in the field, the signs contain pertinent event dates and reminders

-Parent Education: Learn more about early childhood development, positive discipline, education, parenting, and Chance’s curriculum: Our Progressive Program, Developing Capable Young People/Positive Discipline Series, Lunch & Learn, Coffee with the Head & other Parent Education Sessions.
-See the school’s calendar for the schedule.
+Parent Education: Learn more about early childhood development, positive discipline, progressive education.
+Engage in Walk & Talks with the Head of School & other Parent Education Sessions, see the school’s calendar for the schedule.

 Emails and biographies for all Teachers and Staff can be found and emailed directly through www.ChanceSchool.org/apps/staff

 following strategies and procedures have been implemented to ensure our health and safety